Tinram/MySQL-PDO/README.md

 ### DELETE

         $aD = Query::delete($conn, 'DELETE FROM messages WHERE source = :s', [ ':s' => 3 ]);
-           /* use a literal value to bind instead of a variable */
+           /* literal value bound instead of a variable */

         Array
         (